 The good stuff doesn’t end there as it supports Bluetooth 5.2.
 That means you could use it with any compatible devices.
 Now with enough juice, it is also able to run for at least a week – completely destroying my go to wireless headphones (Bose 700) in that metric.
 It actually replaced a bunch of stuff that would otherwise still loiter on my desk.

 In closing, the Razer BlackShark V2 Pro is a complete package.
-We could say that it is a jack of all trades – something that I never though I would say for a Razer product.
-Times have changed for the better, I guess!
+I could say that it is a jack of all trades headset – a statement I never imagined I would make.

 Product Name: Razer BlackShark V2 Pro (2023)